-A trust deed is a loan on the property and a form of a promissory note and may be one of the documents involved when selling your house in Southern California, depending upon current state laws, protecting a lender’s investment.
+A trust deed is a loan on the property and a form of a promissory note and may be one of the documents involved when selling your house in Greater Los Angeles, depending upon current state laws, protecting a lender’s investment.
 While defaults on traditional mortgages must go through judicial channels, trust deeds go through a process known as non-judicial foreclosure.

 Selling with a Deed of Trust

-If you have a trust deed and are selling your house in Southern California for less than you owe, you will need permission from the lender before the sale.
+If you have a trust deed and are selling your house in Greater Los Angeles for less than you owe, you will need permission from the lender before the sale.
 While several documents are part of the process, three primary documents are involved when there is a trust deed: the deed of trust itself, the promissory note and the deed.

 Who Signs a Deed of Trust

 What does all this mean?
-The bottom line is if you are selling your house in Southern California, you should never be required to sign a trust deed.
+The bottom line is if you are selling your house in Greater Los Angeles, you should never be required to sign a trust deed.
 Instead, when buying your next home, consider taking advantage of estate planning services that have become more accessible and affordable through various online providers that can ease the burdens of your beneficiaries at such a difficult time.

-At Homesmith Group, our professional buyers are highly educated, seasoned local investors who have built successful careers in the Southern California real estate market.
+At Homesmith Group, our professional buyers are highly educated, seasoned local investors who have built successful careers in the Greater Los Angeles real estate market.
 At Homesmith Group, we’re passionate about helping our neighbors resolve any issues they have with buying or selling their homes.
-If listing your Southern California house is best for your situation, the professional buyers at Homesmith Group will tell you so.
+If listing your Greater Los Angeles house is best for your situation, the professional buyers at Homesmith Group will tell you so.
 Time is of the essence for many sellers, and if this is the case for you, you can relax knowing that you will have a guaranteed closing date.
 Most properties’ closings are fast, typically within a week or so.
 If that’s a bit too fast, speak to one of the professional buyers at Homesmith Group about picking the calendar date that works best for your upcoming move.
 At Homesmith Group, we can even arrange to clean your property inside and out; just take what you like and leave the rest to us.

 The professional buyers at Homesmith Group understand the importance of keeping clear lines of communication, so they stop everything, listen carefully to your questions or concerns, and are happy to provide answers without obligation.
 You won’t feel ignored during the process because at Homesmith Group, we aim to ensure you feel good about the deal long after closing.
 At Homesmith Group, when you make a direct sale, the pros at Homesmith Group walk you through the process.
 The team at Homesmith Group provides all the services you need in-house at no expense, including attorneys, title and closing professionals, saving sellers like your time and money.
 You will pay no out-of-pocket expenses when you sell directly and won’t pay commissions, closing costs or broker fees; our offer is the amount of cash you will receive for your property as-is.
 If you want to learn more, call Homesmith Group at (855) HOMESMITH (466-3764).